-Go to http://www.wellingtonpark.org.au/bike-riding for up to date information on riding around Mt Wellington and to download the free mountain bike trail maps for Mt Wellington which include the pipeline trail.
+Go to https://wellingtonpark.org.au/bike-riding for up to date information on riding around Mt Wellington and to download the free mountain bike trail maps for Mt Wellington which include the pipeline trail.
 You can also buy these maps for a few dollars at some of the local bike shops.

 Quite a few runners, walkers and mountain bike riders use this trail, and there are a few idiots out there who ride too fast especially around blind corners, so (1) be careful and (2) don’t be one of those idiots.

 Don’t be fooled by being so close to Hobart as cold, wet weather can come in quickly and there are a few shallow streams to cross.
 Speaking from experience cold wet feet aren't fun.

 The main route is a simple out and back 24kms.
 The route once went out all the way to the weir which was a nice spot to stop, but due to a landslip it now ends at a locked gate about 800 metres short of the weir.